 As the coronavirus (COVID-19) has led to many changes and difficulties in the world, increased anxiety and mental health challenges are on the rise.
-Fear of the unknown and uncertainty of what is still to come have left many people struggling with anxiety during the COVID-19 pandemic in their daily life.
+In addition, fear of the unknown and uncertainty of what is still to come have left many people struggling with anxiety during the COVID-19 pandemic in their daily life.

 Common Symptoms of Anxiety

-Anxious feelings and fear related to COVID-19 are especially common among those with a higher risk of disease complications.
+Anxious feelings and fear related to COVID-19 are widespread among those with a higher risk of disease complications.
 However, even if you and your loved ones are not immunocompromised, daily media coverage and uncertainty about the future can lead to a wide range of anxiety symptoms, including:

 - Excessive worrying and fearful feelings, such as a sense of dread